ec-jrc/lisflood-code/2_ESSENTIAL_setting-file/index.md

 	</lfoptions>
 ```

+### Options to manage input and output files

++ **NetCDFTimeChunks**: chunking size in the time dimension.
+Recommended value is “auto" but chunking size can be specified manually or set to “-1" to load the whole time series into memory (very fast but expensive in terms of memory).
++ **MapsCaching** (True or False): option designed for the lisflood calibration.
+If set to True, all the static maps and forcings will be stored in a cache so that they don't have to be loaded by each lisflood instance.
+This option sets the value of NetCDFTimeChunks to "-1", meaning that the whole time series in the NetCDF inputs is loaded into memory.

 ### Reference settings file
-In order to facilitate the preparation of the settings file, a complete example is provided [here](https://ec-jrc.github.io/lisflood-code/3_step3_preparing-setting-file/lisfloodSettings_reference.xml).
+In order to facilitate the preparation of the settings file, a complete example is provided [here](../3_step3_preparing-setting-file/lisfloodSettings_reference.xml).
 The user is encouraged to update the paths, the names of the maps and of the tables in the provided template.

 [:top:](#top)